I really like a sheath dress. It’s my favorite type of dress to make for many reasons:

 You can also watch the process of this dress from inspiration to completion in my “”sewing together” video on my channel.
 You can also see it on and the fun I had sewing it.
 See below:

 DISCLAIMER: I was provided the pattern without cost, as an ambassador for Love Notions.
 I Purchased my own fabric for all of these versions.
-My reviews are very honest.
+I produce sewing content independently from pattern brands on my YouTube channel and blog.
+My reviews are honest and especially around sewing techniques and fit.

 I have affiliate links in this post to the pattern company and the pattern.
 If you click on these links, at no cost to you, I receive a small commission that helps finance my sewing, blog and Youtube channel.